Accounting principles applied in the IFRS consolidated financial statements, 31 December 2014

 The Group presents two separate income statements: the consolidated income statement and the consolidated statement of comprehensive income.
 The former includes the components of profit and loss and the latter starts with the profit for the financial period and presents the equity changes that are unrelated to the shareholders.
 The consolidated statement of changes in equity itemises the transactions with shareholders.

-Income statements of Group companies outside the Euro area are translated into euros in line with the average exchange rates for the accounting period.
-All balance sheet items, with the exception of the profit or loss for the accounting period, are translated into euros at the exchange rates prevailing on the balance sheet date.
+Income statements of group companies outside the euro area are translated into euros in line with the average exchange rates for the accounting period.
+Items in the balance sheet and in the statement of comprehensive income are translated into euros at the exchange rates prevailing on the balance sheet date.
 The translation differences resulting from the translation of the income statement and balance sheet at different exchange rates and from the elimination of the acquisition cost of subsidiaries outside the euro area are recognised in equity and the changes presented in the statement of comprehensive income.
 When foreign subsidiaries are divested, the translation difference accrued in equity is recognised through profit and loss as part of gains or losses.